-- 4.1 Provision for individual trading pitches will be made and then advertised via the Street Trading pages at www.arun.gov.uk

-Types of units that may be placed upon pitches are as follows. - 4.2 Mobile units.
-This is suitable for sales from vehicles such as:

-- artisan food offerings - healthy food - coffee/drinks - ice cream vans (unit specifications do not apply to traditional units). - 4.3 Mobile street trading is only permitted at specific locations and is set up to maximize flexibility for traders.
+- 4.1 Provision for individual trading pitches will be made and then advertised via the Street Trading pages on the councils website www.arun.gov.uk Below is outlines the types of units that may be placed upon pitches. - 4.2 Mobile units.
+This is suitable for sales from vehicles such as artisan food offerings, healthy food and coffee/drinks and ice cream vans.
+Mobile street trading is only permitted at specific locations and is set up to maximize flexibility for traders.
 Applicants may be offered different pitches and different times dependent on surrounding factors such as availability of products from nearby businesses and what is considered to enhance the offering in a specific area as well as public footfall.
 Existing consent holders that are allocated a pitch may contact licensing officers to determine if there is alternative availability for pitches at short notice if required, for example should weather conditions prevent them from trading from an agreed location.
 Alternative pitches however will be only subject to availability.
-Further details of unit specification are at appendix 3. - 4.4 Mobile street traders may only operate one vehicle under one consent.
+Further details of unit specification are at appendix 3. - 4.3 Static units.
+This is for trading from a fixed position where a trader does not have a mobile unit.
+Typically, permission will be granted for an area 3 metres x 3 metres which should be covered by a gazebo (see appendix 4 for details).